Synavera-Discorporated/Syn-Syu/docs/Syn-Syu_Overview.md

 operations; CLI flags `--with-flatpak` and `--with-fwupd` override the defaults.

-The `[space]` section defines `min_free_gb`, a buffer that must remain free on disk before updates proceed.
+The `[space]` section defines `min_free_gb`, a buffer that must remain free on disk before updates proceed, and `mode`, which controls behaviour when the buffer is not met. `mode = "warn"` (default) emits a warning; `mode = "enforce"` fails the plan when the buffer is below the configured threshold.
 The orchestrator also honours `disk_extra_margin_mb` for additional breathing room.

 ## Logging